anderson-joyle/Power-Fx-cookbook/README.md

 ### Evaluate
   Runtime evaluate a Power Fx expression and returns a result value (FormulaValue).
-  The following is the simplest way to verify if an expression is a valid:
+  The following is the simplest way to verify if an expression is valid:
   ```
   var expression = "1 + 2"; // Some Power Fx expression
   var engine = new RecalcEngine(config);